 The creation process

 With video personalization being a complex process, Motionlab creates hundreds of videos literally in a couple of clicks.
 The company managed to transform the sophisticated workaround by keeping its basics.
 The creation process starts from a video script, prepared based on the client’s knowledge of customers, combined with the goals they want to achieve and supported by the exact data they have gathered.
+It might have included details surrounding sound clarity, for which the company might have used microphone attachment (check https://serp.co/best/action-camera-microphone-attachment/ to learn more about action camera microphone) for better sound production.
 The next step is rendering a video personalization on Motionlab’s cloud-based platform, where the customers’ data is imprinted into a video template.
 As a final step, thanks to the technological integrations into industry-leading providers and services, the videos are effortlessly distributed as ad hoc campaigns or on-demand.
 Naturally, the technology is fully compliant with the EU data protection framework, and, Jan shares, Motionlab has passed the highest security checks of demanding bank providers.

 Motionlab grew from the idea to a business in less than a year.
 The company was created at the end of 2018 as Jan Sekerka joined Radek Pšurný and Filip Koubek who owned a video production company previously.
 In 2017 Radek and Filip started to search for a service that would enable the creation of personalized videos for a great number of clients but they were not satisfied with what they could find at the time.
 Jan joined the two co-founders to work with the technology that instantly rendered the volume.